SilverVRCode/SetupRoaster/README.md

 # SetupRoaster
+AI.
 First, it stole your job.
 Now, it's stealing your joy.

 # What is it?
 SetupRoaster is a web app that roasts an image of your computer setup, using Google's Gemini API.